clong/DetectionLab/README.md

 ## Primary Lab Features:
 * Microsoft Advanced Threat Analytics (https://www.microsoft.com/en-us/cloud-platform/advanced-threat-analytics) is installed on the WEF machine, with the lightweight ATA gateway installed on the DC
-* Splunk forwarders are pre-installed and all indexes are pre-created.
-Technology add-ons for Windows are also preconfigured.
+* A Splunk forwarder is pre-installed and all indexes are pre-created.
+Technology add-ons are also preconfigured.
 * A custom Windows auditing configuration is set via GPO to include command line process auditing and additional OS-level logging
 * [Palantir's Windows Event Forwarding](http://github.com/palantir/windows-event-forwarding)  subscriptions and custom channels are implemented
 * Powershell transcript logging is enabled.
 All logs are saved to `\\wef\pslogs`
 * osquery comes installed on each host and is pre-configured to connect to a [Fleet](https://kolide.co/fleet) server via TLS.
 Fleet is preconfigured with the configuration from [Palantir's osquery Configuration](https://github.com/palantir/osquery-configuration)
-* Sysmon is installed and configured using SwiftOnSecurity’s open-sourced configuration
+* Sysmon is installed and configured using [Olaf Hartong's open-sourced Sysmon configuration](https://github.com/olafhartong/sysmon-modular)
 * All autostart items are logged to Windows Event Logs via [AutorunsToWinEventLog](https://github.com/palantir/windows-event-forwarding/tree/master/AutorunsToWinEventLog)
 * SMBv1 Auditing is enabled

-## Requirements
+## Requirements for VMware or Virtualbox
 * 55GB+ of free disk space
 * 16GB+ of RAM
 * Packer 1.3.2 or newer